alexmalao/Azyrel-Godot/README.md

-# Azyrel: Empyrean's Path

-(title subject to change)
+# Azyrel: Path of Ascension (title subject to change)

 This project is currently under development, please support it by sending Akyra tons of love!